State officials honor Balltown as first town in Iowa to fully complete 2020 census

 Minnesota, Wisconsin and Michigan are currently leading the nation, but Gregg said the goal is to take over the top spot.

-"Iowa's competitive by nature, I'm competitive by nature, Governor Reynolds is competitive by nature," he said.
-"We've been close in 2000 and 2010 at number two and three."
+“Iowa’s competitive by nature, I’m competitive by nature, Governor Reynolds is competitive by nature,” he said.
+“We’ve been close in 2000 and 2010 at No. 2 and No. 3.”

 Pate added that he’d like to see Iowa jump up in census responses in the next few weeks instead of waiting until the end of October, when Census Bureau officials follow up with any residence that hasn’t responded.